ruabbit/RabbitAIPanel/docs/api.md

 # API (Draft)

 ## Conventions
 - Request ID: The API accepts optional `X-Request-ID` header.
 If missing, a new ID is generated.
 All responses include `X-Request-ID` and server logs carry this value for correlation.
+In addition, selected endpoints include `request_id` in the JSON body: checkout, refund, status, wallets, ledger, Stripe config, healthz, webhook, and root.
 - Dev Auth: For non-webhook endpoints, include `x-api-key: $DEV_API_KEY`.

 ## GET /v1/config/stripe